Harithhh28/Harithhh28/README.md

-- 👋 Hi, I’m @Harithhh28
-- 👀 I’m interested in u 🐅
+- Hi, I’m Adam Harith but u can call me Harith!
-- 🌱 I’m currently learning python
+-

 <!---